lalitsachan/lalitsachan.github.io/_posts/2019-07-09-Feature-Engineering.md

 47
 ```

 We'll take the columns as our response as well.
 The network that we'll be building [ an autoencoder] will be solving a pseudo problem.
 Its job is to take this one hot encoded representation [ dummy_data] and spit out the same values as the outcome.
 I call it a pseudo problem to solve because  i am not really interested in the model which takes the input and spits it out as outcome perfectly.
-What is actually of interest to me is the comrpession that the input goes through in the intermediate layers of this model.
-Goal to build this psuedo network well is to ensure that this compression is not leading to informaiton loss, that can only be said outcome of the network matches wiith the input.
+What is actually of interest to me is the compression that the input goes through in the intermediate layers of this model.
+Goal to build this pseudo network well is to ensure that this compression is not leading to information loss, that can only be said, if outcome of the network matches with the input.

 ```python
 y=dummy_data